 WFAP Toolkit: provides information and resources in a train-the-trainer format that can be used to teach the fundamentals of performing home assessments with and for residents living in communities that are susceptible to wildfires.
 (Having trouble downloading the file?
 Right click and choose save to open.)

-Assessment Tools: consists of the WFAP online checklist and online data-tracking system for a fire/EMS department to record how many assessments have been performed and recommendations made to residents.
-Additional information about the Assessment Tools are covered in the online training and Toolkit.
-Email firstname.lastname@example.org with the subject line WFAP Assessment to set up a personalized data-tracking system for your department.
+Assessment Tools: consist of the WFAP online checklist and online data-tracking system for a fire/EMS department to record how many assessments have been performed and recommendations made to residents.
+Assessment Tools instructions and additional information are covered in the online training and Toolkit.
+Email Lori Shirley at firstname.lastname@example.org to set up a personalized data-tracking system for your department.

 Supplemental Resources: contains customizable documents to help implement and market the WFAP program in your community.
 Instructions for each of the resources below can be found in the WFAP Toolkit.